edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

 Wrapping up
 ===========

 Congratulations!
-You have successfully integrated EdgeDB with Cloudflare Workers.
+You have successfully integrated Gel with Cloudflare Workers.

 Here's a minimal starter project that you can use as a
-reference: `EdgeDB Cloudflare Workers Example`_.
+reference: `Gel Cloudflare Workers Example`_.

 Check out the `Cloudflare Workers documentation`_ for more information and to learn about the various features and capabilities of Cloudflare Workers.

-.. _`EdgeDB Cloudflare Workers Example`:
+.. _`Gel Cloudflare Workers Example`:
   https://github.com/edgedb/edgedb-examples/tree/main/cloudflare-workers
 .. _`Cloudflare Workers documentation`:
   https://developers.cloudflare.com/workers